We may earn money or products from the companies mentioned in this post.

 In fact, Mandarin is a good language for travel and for business, and will always be as long as companies around the world continue to outsource production to China.

 Like Spanish and Arabic, French is widely spoken around the world.
 There are 29 countries where French is the official language.
-So, if you dream of Paris to see one of the most famous bridges in Europe or you want to wander around the Louvre and gaze at famous European statues and paintings, French is a great language to learn.
+So, if you dream of Paris to see one of the most famous bridges in Europe or you want to wander around the Louvre and gaze at famous European statues and paintings, or explore beautiful gothic cathedrals, French is a great language to learn.

 Portuguese is a romance language, like French and Spanish.
 While Portugal is the home country for the language, it is not the largest country that uses the language.
 Portuguese is also the official language of Brazil, the largest country in South America.